 This article series explains how containers are actually being used within the enterprise.

 HashiCorp's Million Container Challenge is a test for how efficiently its scheduler, Nomad, can schedule one million containers across 5,000 hosts.
-The goal of the challenge is to observe and optimize the behavior of Nomad at exceptional scale.
-Ultimately Nomad was able to schedule one million containers across 5,000 hosts in under five minutes.
 This post outlines the lessons learned.

 In this article, author discusses a bio-informatic software as a service (SaaS) product which was built as a public data warehousing and analytical platform for mass spectrometry data.
 3